KyleRego/KyleRego.github.io/collections/_software_development_notes/anki-database-schema-notes.markdown

 ## The notes table

-This table is expected to have the data about the notes.
+This table is expected to have the notes data.
 In Anki, you create notes and study cards.
 Creating a note creates one or more cards to study according to the note type.

 {% highlight sql %}
 sqlite> select sql from sqlite_master where name = "notes";